TheSofox/WakeMapper/README.md

 ### Build Instructions ###

-The program is built using Microsoft Visual Studio Community 2015.
+The program is built using Microsoft Visual Studio Community 2019.
 This free program should be able to open, edit, build and run the program.
-Not tested with other Visual Studio versions.
+Earlier versions build with 2015, but otherwise not tested with other Visual Studio versions.

 Visual Studio Community can be freely downloaded from: https://www.visualstudio.com, although it may require registration.